 The introduction of Guardian Spirits throws another gameplay mechanic at you and provide a passive bonus and Living Weapon to utilize in combat.
 The meter for Guardian Spirits will take time, as the moves William unleashed are overpowered, this makes using this ability a bit more special than the others and there are many spirits to collect and use.

 A major way Team Ninja’s game and From Software’s series differ is the introduction of stances in battle.
 There are three stances to choose from that make things more technical.
 There’s low, medium, and high stances and each behaves differently from the other, as each stance is required for different enemies.
-As you learn which stances work best for enemies, you’ll notice Ki is spent differently for each of the three stances.
+As you learn which stances works best for enemies, you’ll notice Ki is spent different for each of the three stances.

 As I mentioned above, each stance differs and each needs to be utilized to fight the bosses of Nioh.
 The designs of these area bosses are impressive and extremely challenging.
-Learning and memorizing attack patterns for bosses in Nioh is unlike in Souls games going into an even further unpredictable territory.
+Learning and memorizing attack patterns for bosses in Nioh is unlike in Souls games going into even further unpredictable territory.
 I spent many hours facing the same boss and coming away with more knowledge to become the victor the next round.
-A lot of bosses are heavily inspired by Japanese culture and feature some downright impressive designs.
+A lot of bosses are heavily inspired by Japanese culture and feature some down right impressive designs.

 Much of your success is also tied to how well you manage your Ki (stamina in other games) and how well you can manage how it depletes.
 Hacking and slashing, blocking or deflecting, rolling or dodging this all drains your Ki and will leave you stunned when it’s depleted.
 One of the more important mechanics in this game is the Ki Pulse, which is a transparent meter that will flash white.
 This flash indicates when to tap R1 and will restore Ki, allowing you to continue your combo.
 The quicker you master Ki Pulse, the better you’ll manage in an encounter.